 At the heart of the Society of Critical Care Medicine's mission is the education of all professionals involved with the care of the critically ill and injured.
 As a service to the critical care community, SCCM compiles this list of Society educational programs as well as those submitted by others.
 In addition to live courses, SCCM offers a full line of courses On Demand that can be viewed from the convenience of a learner's home or office.

 Posting to SCCM's Conference Calendar

 Only non-profit organizations are eligible.
 The educational program will be reviewed for its relevance in critical care medicine and the mission of SCCM.
 SCCM retains the right to decline posting any meeting at its sole discretion, including those for educational programs that compete with a similar SCCM educational program or product.
 Posting of a program to the SCCM website does not constitute an endorsement from the Society.
-To submit your program for posting to the SCCM website, please email the following information to Curtis Powell:
+To submit your program for posting to the SCCM website, please email the following information to Lindsay Tintera: